wdi-sg/project-2/README.md

 <br/>

 Without signing in, a user enters the Welcome page when accessing etfallocator.com.
-After sign in, the user is directed to etfallocator.com/home and can view a list of her portfolio positions and the portfolio's total market value.
+After sign in, the user is directed to etfallocator.com/home and can view a list of her portfolio positions.
 She can then buy or sell each position.
 The latest end-of-day market price of each instrument will be displayed prior to transaction.

 **Entity Relationship Diagram (Crow's Foot with Field Types)**